arjunvnadar-analyst/US-Healthcare-Project/README.md

 # US-Healthcare-Project

-🏥 US Healthcare Case Study: Summary
+🏥 US Healthcare Case Study:

 The overall objective of this analysis is to determine the Impact of Demographics and Admission Types on Healthcare Costs and Outcomes using the provided dataset of 100 hospitals.